pH0enix46/pH0enix46/README.md

 </h1>
 <h1 align="center">Passionate Frontend Developer | JavaScript</h1>
 <h3>About me</h3>
-😊Hey, I’m a web developer with a solid foundation in FRONT-END development.
+✅ Hey, I’m a web developer with a solid foundation in FRONT-END development.
 My journey started with a BSc in Computer Science & Engineering, and since then, I’ve been on an exciting path of continuous learning web development. <br/>
-🚀 My career is a blend of building responsive websites, crafting user-friendly interfaces, and creating efficient solutions.<br/>
-✅I believe in clean, efficient code, and my toolbox is filled with languages and frameworks I’ve mastered over the years.
+✅ I believe in clean, efficient code.
 I have a good understanding of (HTML, CSS(SASS), and JavaScript).

-Thanks to my teacher Jonas Schmedtmann🧡 who taught me all the skills I mentioned.
-And thanks, Udemy.
+✅ Thanks to my teacher [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/) who taught me all the skills I mentioned.
+And also thanks, [Udemy](https://www.udemy.com/).
 Also thanks to my beautiful Family.<br/>
-🤝 I’m always on the lookout to connect with like-minded individuals and teams where I can contribute, learn, and grow.
+✅ I’m always on the lookout to connect with like-minded individuals and teams where I can contribute, learn, and grow.
 Feel free to hit me up for interesting projects, collaboration, or just a chat about the latest in web development.
 I want to develop my skills with you guys.
 <hr/>

 <div align="left">